Admiral's Cup: Recent history

-The 2003 event, the last held, was planned to be based in Dún Laoghaire in Ireland, but this was changed at short notice for reasons that are still unclear.
+The 2003 event, was planned to be based in Dún Laoghaire in Ireland, but this was changed at short notice for reasons that are still unclear.
 In addition, instead of being a competition between national teams, the event was competed between yacht clubs, each with two boats.

 The 2005 event was cancelled only months before the event was to be held, after only two teams had entered.

-Although the RORC was looking into reviving the event for 2011, this did not happen.
+Although the RORC (Royal Ocean Racing Club) was looking into reviving the event for 2011, this did not happen.

+RORC has announced the event will run in July 2025.